Nawely/car-park-project/carpark-guide.md

 Now consider, between the `CarPark`, `Sensor`, and `Display` classes, which class is responsible for each of these pieces of information?
 There's no right or wrong answer here.
 But you should be able to justify your answer.

-Q. Which class is responsible for the number of available bays (and why)?
+Q. Which class is responsible for the number of available bays (and why)?  the class that determines the number of available bays is CaPark because that implements the method called capacity and it also has the ability to detect the plates that goes in and out the carpark ( subtract the current capacity of the carpark from the plates( of cars) that come in and out to get thhe number of available bays)
 Q. Which class is responsible for the current temperature (and why)?
 Q. Which class is responsible for the time (and why)?